-7.1.1 Characterization of Reversibility
+7.1.1.1 Characterization of Reversibility

-Reversibility to Ventolin (albuterol sulfate) HFA will be evaluated at Visit 2.
-Reversibility to Atrovent (ipratropium bromide) HFA will be evaluated at Visit 3.
-The procedure will be as follows:
+Reversibility to Ventolin HFA (SABA) will be evaluated at Visit 2.
+Reversibility to Atrovent HFA (short-acting anticholinergic) will be evaluated at Visit 3.

+The procedure will be, as follows:

-- Reversibility testing to Ventolin (albuterol sulfate) HFA (Visit 2 Only): - Perform pre-bronchodilator PFTs (-60 min and -30 min) prior to administration of Ventolin (albuterol sulfate) HFA. - Administer 4 puffs of Ventolin (albuterol sulfate) HFA. - Perform post-bronchodilator PFT 30 min after the administration of Ventolin (albuterol sulfate) HFA. - Reversibility testing to Atrovent (ipratropium bromide) HFA (Visit 3 Only): - Perform pre-bronchodilator PFTs (-60 min and -30 min) prior to administration of Atrovent HFA. - Administer 4 puffs of Atrovent (ipratropium bromide) HFA. - Perform post-bronchodilator PFT 30 minutes after the administration of Atrovent (ipratropium bromide) HFA.
+- Reversibility testing to Ventolin HFA (Visit 2 Only): - Perform pre-bronchodilator PFTs (-60 minutes and -30 minutes) prior to administration of Ventolin HFA (albuterol). - Administer 4 puffs of Ventolin HFA (albuterol). - Perform post-bronchodilator PFT 30 minutes after the administration of Ventolin HFA. - Reversibility testing to Atrovent HFA (Visit 3 Only): - Perform pre-bronchodilator PFTs (-60 minutes and --30 minutes) prior to administration of Atrovent HFA. - Administer 4 puffs of Atrovent HFA. - Perform post-bronchodilator PFT 30 minutes after the administration of Atrovent HFA.

-Reversibility will be a comparison of the average best FEV_1 effort obtained at -60 min and -30 min pre-bronchodilator to the best FEV_1 effort obtained at 30 minutes postbronchodilator.
-A subject is determined to be reversible to Ventolin (albuterol sulfate) HFA or Atrovent (ipratropium bromide) HFA if the improvement in FEV_1 approximately 30 minutes following administration of 4 puffs of Ventolin (albuterol sulfate) HFA or Atrovent (ipratropium bromide) HFA, respectively, is $\geq 12\%$ and ≥ 200 mL.
-Reversibility to Ventolin (albuterol sulfate) HFA (obtained at Visit 2) will be used as a stratification variable at randomization to ensure an even distribution of reversibility across the treatment arms.
-Reversibility to Atrovent (ipratropium bromide) HFA will be used to characterize the population.
+Reversibility will be a comparison of the average best FEV_1 effort obtained at -60 minutes and -30 minutes pre-bronchodilator to the best FEV_1 effort obtained at 30 minutes post-bronchodilator.
+A subject is determined to be reversible to Ventolin HFA or Atrovent HFA if the improvement in FEV_1 approximately 30 minutes following administration of 4 puffs of Ventolin HFA or Atrovent HFA, respectively, is $\geq 12\%$ and ≥ 200 mL.
+Reversibility to Ventolin HFA (obtained at Visit 2) will be used as a stratification variable at randomization to ensure an even distribution of reversibility across the treatment arms.
+Reversibility to Atrovent HFA will be used to characterize the population.

-7.1.2 FEV1 Baseline Stability Criteria
+7.1.1.2 Reproducibility Criteria

 Since all comparisons will be made to the baseline (mean of 60 and 30 minutes prior to dosing) values obtained at Visit 4, it is important to ensure that the baseline FEV_1 is stable and reflective of the subjects COPD severity prior to being randomized into the study.
 As such, the baseline FEV_1 at Visit 4 must be within $\pm 20\%$ or 200 mL of the mean of the pre-dose FEV_1 obtained at the two preceding visits (average of pre-dose FEV_1 obtained at Visit 2 and Visit 3).
-At Visit 4, if the pre-dose FEV_1 average is outside of the $\pm 20\%$ or 200 mL range, but the -30 min assessment is within $\pm 22\%$ or 220 mL, then another assessment may be conducted 30 minutes later.
-If the last two assessments meet the FEV_1 Baseline Stability requirements (i.e., within $\pm 20\%$ or 200 mL), the initial 60 minute pre-dose assessment will not be used and the last two assessments will be used to establish the eligibility criteria.
+At Visit 4, if the pre-dose FEV_1 average is outside of the $\pm 20\%$ or 200 mL range, but the -30 minute assessment is within $\pm 22\%$ or 220 mL, then another assessment may be conducted 30 minutes later.
+If the last two assessments meet the reproducibility requirements (ie, within $\pm 20\%$ or 200 mL), the initial 60 minute pre-dose assessment will not be used and the last two assessments will be used to establish the eligibility criteria.
 If the test day FEV_1 is not within $\pm 20\%$ or 200 mL, the subject will not be randomized.

-7.1.3 Subject Electronic Diary Data Collection
+7.1.2 Subject Electronic Diary Data Collection

-Subjects will be provided with an eDiary to be completed twice daily to record time of study medication administration, morning and evening symptoms, and the use of rescue albuterol (Ventolin HFA) or comparable product.
-Before issuing the diary to the subject, site personnel will be responsible for programming the electronic diary and training the subject on the diary use.
+Subjects will be provided with an eDiary to be completed twice daily to record time of study medication administration, morning and evening symptoms, and the use of rescue albuterol (Ventolin HFA).
+The dose indicator reading will be recorded twice daily from Visit 4 to Visit 6 and once daily thereafter.
+Before issuing the eDiary to the subject, site personnel will be responsible for programming the eDiary and training the subject on the eDiary use.